 |Retail Outlets||Amazon||Smashwords, Amazon, iBooks, OverDrive, Barnes &Noble, Kobo||Kobo and partners||Amazon, iBooks, B&N, Kobo, Google Play, OverDrive, CNPeReading, etc.||Amazon, iBooks, OverDrive, B&N, Kobo, etc.||Amazon, Google Play, iBooks, OverDrive, B&N, Kobo, etc.|

 How to publish your books effectively to more stores and gain global distribution?

 Most of the aggregators offer various services other than ebook distribution and aggregation such as ebook conversion, cover design, editing and some even have print-on-demand services.
 They can also provide help with ISBN acquisition, copyrighting and tracking user payments.
 However, their primary focus is on distributing content to more than just one store.
 An aggregator helps authors and publishers reach the stores globally with their ebooks.
-As an ebook aggregator, PublishDrive delivers ebooks to iBooks, GooglePlay, Kindle, Scribd, OverDrive and 400+ stores and 240k libraries in US, China, India, Europe and over 100 countries.
-Besides ebook distribution, PublishDrive offers ebook conversion as one of its services.
+As an ebook aggregator, PublishDrive delivers ebooks to iBooks, GooglePlay, Amazon Kindle, Scribd, OverDrive and 400+ stores and 240k libraries in US, China, India, Europe and over 100 countries.
 To learn more about PublishDrive, click here.